PrinsFrank/standards/README.md

 CountryAlpha3::from('NLD')->getInternationalCallPrefix();        // InternationalCallPrefix::_00
 CountryAlpha3::from('NLD')->getInternationalCallPrefix()->value; // '00'

+CountryAlpha3::from('NLD')->getFlagEmoji();                      // '🇳🇱' (This might not be displayed correctly in this readme if you're on windows, see 'https://prinsfrank.nl/2021/01/25/Non-existing-flag-emojis-on-windows to make these flag emojis visible for Windows users.')

 public function foo(CountryAlpha2 $countryAlpha2) {}            // Use spec as typehint to enforce valid value

 ```